 This bird has yellow skin and the breast is proportional to the legs (as opposed to the Cornish who have huge breasts).

-If you plan to raise your meat birds in a pasture with other animals like cows, sheep, goats… You should probably lean more towards this breed since they can handle a free range environment much better than the Cornish who are so slow and clumsy they get stepped on all the time (and never go far away from the feeder anyway…).
+If you plan to raise your meat birds in a pasture with other animals like cows, sheep, goats… You should probably lean more towards this breed since they can handle a free-range environment much better than the Cornish Cross chickens who are so slow and clumsy they get stepped on all the time (and never go far away from the feeder anyway…).

 Freedom Rangers, as far as I understand, is a trademark name of the Freedom Rangers Hatchery and that is the only place you can get them.
 You have to order at least 25 birds at once.

-Red Rangers – Murray McMurray offer these red broilers that are supposedly very similar to the Freedom Rangers.
+Big Red Broilers – Murray McMurray offers these red broilers that are supposedly very similar to the Freedom Rangers.
 Here you are able to order less than 25 at a time with their minimum order requirements being 15 chicks if your shipment is between April-October.

-There are many hatcheries (here is a list from the Backyard Chicken forum) you can order from, we ordered from Murray McMurray.
+There are many hatcheries you can order from (here is a list from the Backyard Chicken forum), we ordered from Murray McMurray.
 It was a recommendation from a friend and we had a great experience with them.

 You can order online through the hatchery’s website, or you can call in.